How to display Asterisks(*) when you type Password in Linux Terminal

 $ sudo pacman -Syu [sudo] password for daygeek: *********

 We are preparing all the articles in-depth to understand by all level of Linux administrators.
-If the article is useful for you, then please spend less than a minute to share your valuable comments in our commenting section or spread this on Social media.
+If you feel this article is useful , Please spend less than a minute to share your valuable comments in our commenting section or spread this on Social media.

 Please stay tune with us…Good Luck.